BiodiversiteQuebec/SPI/README.md

 plot_SPI_by_group() # Time series of SPI values devided by species groups
 # plot_SPI_at_risk() # Time series of SPI values for species at risk
-plot_SPI_regions() # Time series of SPI values for south and north regions
+plot_SPI_regions() # Time series of SPI values for south and north regions plot_SPI_by_occurences() # Time series of SPI values for species with different number of occurences
 ```

 ## Data